Body Changes During Pregnancy – Week By Week

 [Also Read: 39 Weeks Pregnant]

 At week 40, your baby will be ready to be born from this week on.
 If your baby hasn’t been born yet or if you haven’t gone into labour during this week, doctors will monitor you for another two weeks.
 Pregnancies close at this stage; however, if it continues, then they are termed ‘post-dated’.
 Your labour date will soon approach and you will have your baby in your arms.

 If your baby hasn’t been born yet, your doctor will talk about inducing labour.
 It is deemed unsafe for both the mother and the baby if the pregnant woman doesn’t go into labour by week 42.

-This is the week of new life and childbirth.
-Labour is induced on this day and your baby finally comes out of your womb either by a C-section or the vagina.
+If your baby is not born up until now, your doctor will induce labour and will suggest either a C-section or vaginal delivery.
 If your cervix hasn’t softened, your doctor will induce labour mechanically by introducing hormones to ripen the cervix for baby delivery.
-Procedures such as stripping and rupturing the membranes are used and common methods of labour induction involve using drugs like oxytocin to begin vaginal contractions.
-If vaginal contractions don’t occur despite manual labour induction methods, you’ll need a C-section procedure for delivering the baby from the womb.
+Procedures such as stripping and rupturing the membranes are used.
+The common methods of labour induction involve using drugs like oxytocin to begin vaginal contractions.
+If vaginal contractions don’t occur despite manual labour induction method, you’ll need a C-section procedure for delivering the baby.

-Conclusion: Once your baby is born, it is important to facilitate recovery by optimising your diet, exercise, and nutrition.
-It is recommended to avoid smoking, drug use and prevent alcohol consumption before pregnancies, even before week 1 to improve chances of a successful, hassle-free delivery.
-If you’re planning on getting pregnant, then be sure to take prenatal vitamins and over-the-counter medicinal supplements for folate acid.
+Once your baby is born, it is important to facilitate recovery by optimising your diet, exercise, and nutrition.
+It is recommended to avoid smoking, drug usage, and prevent alcohol consumption before you get pregnant, even before week 1 to improve the chances of a successful pregnancy and a hassle-free delivery.